Penecruz/VAICOMPRO-Community/README.md

 ## Important Information

+VAICOMPRO Community is 100% free and includes all modules (Chatter, AIRIO, Kneeboard, Realistic ATC) that were available with the last paid release.

 Please backup your previous installation and backup your current .vap profile from Voice Attack so you can move it across, this will save you a lot of work as it is compatible with this version.
 Use of this software is at your risk, we accept no liability for stuffing up your Voice Attack installation, DCS World installation, Windows installation, or any other action.